Friendly Garage Doors

 How Garage Door Springs Work?

-Garage doors are extremely heavy, and it’s thanks to garage door springs that they can be opened and closed with ease.
-When you press the button on your garage door opener, it is the springs that do all of the hard work in lifting and lowering the door.
+Garage doors are extremely heavy and with the garage door springs they can be opened and closed easy.
+When you press the button on your garage door remote the springs do all of the hard work and lifting and lowering the door.

 There are two main types of springs used in garage: